PyTables/PyTables/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.1
+ Announcing c-blosc 1.4.2
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release, where a bug in blosc_getitem() introduced in 1.4.0 has been tracked down and squashed.
-If you use this function, please update your c-blosc copy.
+This is a maintenance release, mainly for adapting to recent changes in HDF5 1.8.15 (H5Epush) and also for using multithreaded or single-threaded code depending on Blosc version.

 For more info, please see the release notes in: